 I’ve just learned that a shocking percentage of adults over 65 avoid going to the doctor for a variety of reasons.
 This behavior puts them at great risk.

 According to a survey by the Mesothelioma Center, 16% of seniors NEVER visit a doctor after noticing health symptoms, and 17% wait over a week.
 That’s a third of the senior population risking serious health complications by avoiding their doctors.
+And this trend has probably worsened since the pandemic started.

 What are these “slackers” thinking?
 Why would they avoid much-needed care when it’s the best way to continue a healthy life?